-• Identify the range of possible retrofits that can be made to existing building stock including, for example: shading structures for balconies and awnings, green roofs and walls, energy efficiency upgrades, on-site tree planting and canopy coverage, public realm planting and maintenance, on-site water conservation towards aguifer recharge and public vegetation recharge
+The Municipality has an opportunity to identify the range of possible retrofits that can be made to existing building stock including, for example: shading structures for balconies and awnings, green roofs and walls, energy efficiency upgrades, on-site tree planting and canopy coverage, public realm planting and maintenance, on-site water conservation towards aguifer recharge and public vegetation recharge.

 "We cannot take the impacts of climate change lightly - the environmental, social, and economic consequences are too great.
-We have learned new ways of thinking about how to think about how a single site can represent what's needed in a neighborhood, a city, and even the national scale."
+We have learned new ways of thinking about how a single site can represent what's needed in a neighborhood, in a city, and even at the national scale."